-- Clemson and Florida State came back at the same time.
+- Clemson and Florida State come back at the same time.

-New Programs Elevating to Eliteness is increasingly rare compared to the Poll Era.
+New Programs Elevating to Eliteness is increasingly rare.

 - Since 1990, only 3 programs have reached Elite Program status for the first time (Florida State, Virginia Tech, and Oregon).

 This means that is more likely that a program that has already been elite is going to return to eliteness than a new program rising up and becoming elite.
-Congrats Tiger fans, Clemson is in the club.
+Congrats, we are in the club.

 In my estimation, there have been 5 different eras since 1936 and here they are.